hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 from all the ones I did this for let's kill them next, ungrateful whores
 ```
-Sef-Harm Used to be Cool
+Self-Harm Used to be Cool
 --------------
 ```
 chew your arm till you taste iron